-Susan: Perhaps you would give some illustratins of what you mean.
+Susan: Perhaps you would give some illustrations of what you mean.

-Alistair: Let me illlustrate the conflict between beliefs held today and the beliefs
+Alistair: Let me illustrate the conflict between beliefs held today and the beliefs

 in the Bible: most people believe that when a Christian dies he or she goes to